niiknow/vue-datatables-net/README.md

 This library is a Vue 2 wrapper for [jQuery DataTables](https://datatables.net/).
 It's a tiny wrapper that doesn't include anything, not even the datatables.net core library.

+> Note: you've found this library because you want to use jQuery datatables.net client-side with your application.
+Alternatively, if you simply want to integrate with server-side datatables.net compatible endpoint, then I'd like to suggest looking at bootstrap-vue b-table and this component - https://github.com/niiknow/bvtnet-items-provider

 ## Development
 `laravel-mix` is use to simplify build and packaging.